Pandigai: Plot

-Velu is a waiter at a holiday resort in Chennai.
-He just wants to make enough money to pay for his working permit to work abroad.
+Velu is a waiter at a holiday resort in Chennai who wants to make enough money to pay for his working permit to work abroad.
 However, he has had a traumatic childhood.
-After the death of his parents, his uncle and aunt sent him to boarding school, where he is initially bullied.
+After the death of his parents, his uncle and aunt sent him to boarding school, where he was initially bullied.
 In order to survive in the new, harsh environment, he learns to fight to protect himself.
 As a young adult, he moves to the city to start a new life.
 As poor, single, and young men, Velu and his roommate, Tirupathi, face many hardships in the city.
 They eventually meet Muni, an agent for an underground fight club.
 After seeing Velu win a fight at a bar, Muni introduces him to the ruthless owner of the fight club, Natwar Dada.
 Velu slowly rises up the ranks and becomes one of the city's best underground fighters.
 Velu then meets a girl named Kavya and plans to stop fighting in order to be with her, but first, he needs to make enough money to escape his current life.
 Velu also needs money to get his house back.
 Together, they hatch a plan to rig Velu's next fight with Victor, the city's top underground fighter.
 However, things do not quite turn out as planned.